-See the 2012 FARS-NASS GES Coding Manual for vehicle model codes.
+See the current FARS/NASS GES Coding and Validation Manual for vehicle model codes.
 See the 2010 NASS GES Analytical User's Manual for make and model codes prior to the consolidation of FARS and NASS GES (and the standardization of these codes) in 2011.